 By 16 weeks: 175 ml

-From 20 weeks on, there is greater variation of AF volume:
+From 20 weeks on, there is greater variation of fluid volume:

 Keratinization of fetal skin (tougher, more resistant, and no longer porous) begins at 19 to 20 weeks and is usually complete at 27 weeks of pregnancy.
 Before this time, AF can easily pass in and out of the fetus.
 Keratinization essentially makes the skin “waterproof”.
 AF amounts vary between pregnancies in greater degrees after this point.

-By 22 weeks: the average AF volume is 350 mL
+By 22 weeks: the average volume is 350 mL

 By 28 weeks: 800 ml

-The total increase of amniotic fluid is only 5 to 10 ml/day in the third trimester.
-Women may carry, on average, about 500 to 1,200 ml (0.5 to 1.2 liters) in total AF between 34 and 38 weeks of pregnancy.
+The total increase of AL is only 5 to 10 ml/day in the third trimester.
+Women may carry, on average, about 500 to 1,200 ml (0.5 to 1.2 liters) in total between 34 and 38 weeks of pregnancy.

 After 38 weeks, fluid volume declines by approximately 125 ml/week, to an average volume of 400 to 800 ml at 40 weeks.

-Production of AF is mostly created from the mother's blood, as well as fetal urine (a sign of well-being) and fluids from the mouth, nose, trachea, and lungs that exit the fetus.
+Production of amniotic fluid is mostly created from the mother's blood, as well as fetal urine (a sign of well-being) and fluids from the mouth, nose, trachea, and lungs that exit the fetus.

-The fetal urinary system can produce urine at a rate of 500 ml to 1,200 ml/day at term, which is the major source of amniotic fluid in the second half of pregnancy.
+The fetal urinary system can produce urine at a rate of 500 ml to 1,200 ml/day at term, which is the major source of AF in the second half of pregnancy.
 Fetuses with kidney problems can have a complete lack of AF.

-The fetus swallows AF as early as 16 weeks, which helps in the formation of the gastrointestinal tract.
+The fetus swallows this fluid as early as 16 weeks, which helps in the formation of the gastrointestinal tract.
 Disruption in fetal swallowing is associated with excess AF, known as polyhydramnios.

 After keratinization (described above), AF is primarily absorbed through swallowing.
-It has been estimated that during the final stages of pregnancy, the fetus swallows up to 400 ml of amniotic fluid per day.
+It has been estimated that during the final stages of pregnancy, the fetus swallows up to 400 ml per day.

 Fetal breathing movements move AF in and out of the lungs, which contributes a small additional amount (of lung fluid) to AF.
 AF in and out of the respiratory tract is necessary for proper development of these organs.

-The rate of contribution of amniotic fluid from the respiratory tract is 300 to 400 ml a day and has been observed as early 11 weeks of pregnancy.
+The rate of contribution of AF from the respiratory tract is 300 to 400 ml a day and has been observed as early 11 weeks of pregnancy.
 The fetus takes in less than 5 ml per “breath".

 Based on the fetus’ activities of swallowing, “breathing”, and urinating, the entire AF volume is recirculated every day.